NatLibFi/NDL-VuFind-Solr/README.md

 1. Put the files somewhere
 2. Add user solr
 3. chown the files and directories to solr user
-4. Copy solr.sh.sample to solr.sh and edit paths (especially JETTY_PATH)
+4. Copy bin/solr.in.sh.sample to bin/solr.in.sh and edit as required
-5. Copy etc/jetty.xml.sample to etc/jetty.xml
-6. Copy etc/realm.properties.sample to etc/realm.properties
-7. Copy vufind/solr.xml.discovery_sample to vufind/solr.xml
-8. To enable startup via system init and management with service command in RHEL 6.x, copy solr-rhel.sample to /etc/init.d/solr, make it executable and execute the following commands:
+5. To enable startup via system init and management with service command in RHEL 6.x, copy bin/init.d/solr, make it executable, change the paths in it and execute the following commands:

     `chkconfig --add solr`

     `chkconfig solr on`

-9. Start solr with command
+6. Start solr with command

     `service solr start`

-10. Check the logs logs/jetty.log and logs/solr.log for any errors
+7. Check the logs at server/logs for any errors